Safari for Mac: Manage cookies and website data using Safari

 Always allow: Safari lets all websites, third parties, and advertisers store cookies and other data on your Mac.

-Remove stored cookies and data: Click Remove All Website Data, or click Details, select one or more websites, then click Remove.
+Remove stored cookies and data: Click Manage Website Data, select one or more websites, then click Remove or Remove All.

 Removing the data may reduce tracking, but may also log you out of websites or change website behavior.

-See which websites store cookies or data: Click Details.
+See which websites store cookies or data: Click Manage Website Data.

 Change how often websites ask to use your location information: Select a “Website use of location services” option: